AyaaBe95/readings/readings401/class15.md

 - It is called a search tree because it can be used to search for the presence of a number in O(log(n)) time.

 ## properties:
-All nodes of left subtree are less than the root node All nodes of right subtree are more than the root node Both subtrees of each node are also BSTs i.e. they have the above two properties
+- All nodes of left subtree are less than the root node
+- All nodes of right subtree are more than the root node